wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 ### Correlation analysis and plots

+A correlation analysis is used to assess the magnitude and direction of the relationship between two variables.
+It does not necessarily imply casuation, but shows you how two variables change together.

 We will use the function `rcorr` and `corrplot` to create and visualize our correlation analysis.
 In order to conduct a correlation analysis, we need to do some formatting/rearranging.
 First, we need to make the data